 Some very nice fire animations with Particular have appeared, like the semi-procedural fire created by Ramiro Fernandez (via @rymden), shown below.
 Pierre Michel’s Fire Flower video seems to be the gold standard for fire (not for the requisite nude), and was created using footage of fire and Trapcode tools somehow.
 You can find some detail on the “making of” in interviews at Studio Daily and elsewhere.

 Particle Illusion, now from GenArts, has often been mentioned as a better choice for creating fire, but no clear evidence could be found quickly.
 This may change as the AE version, pIllusionAE, penetrates the market and tutorials show up in more familiar places.
-As a start, check out the overview video, but note that CS6 is not yet supported.
+As a start, check out the overview video, but note that updates for current versions of After Effects may lag behind.

 There are a number of stock footage resources that have fire footage if you don’t want to roll your own or prefer more realism.
 Artbeats has at least 13 collections featuring fire.
 Video Copilot has a stock/training DVD, Action Essentials 2 (see the composite demo), and Forging Fire posted about free stock footage from Detonation Films in Free Explosions – Fire – Missile – Decapitation Footage (plus they have a few fiery tutorials of their own).